quanted/pram_app/docs/qapp.rst

 include a thorough evaluation of content and/or a “spot-check” of calculated between output tables (Figure below) in the QA/QC page and verified EPA reports.
 Should a review identify an aberration, the reviewer will notify those responsible for taking corrective actions.
 The QA officers will be notified if corrective action is potentially required.
 Evaluation of whether model components and their outputs are correct will be an ongoing process for QA personnel during the model calibration and validation stage of the project.
 In-progress assessments of validation issues will be discussed between a team including both technical and QA representatives from EPA.
 The results of performing evaluations will be logged and integrated into the project documentation at the conclusion of the project, as well any corrective actions that were implemented.

+Evaluation of whether model components and their outputs are satisfying the project objectives will be an ongoing process for QA personnel during model calibration and validation stages of the project.
+In-progress assessments of validation issues will be discussed by a team including technical and QA representatives from EPA.

  Figure #.
 Output tables from the QA/QC page